xurizaemon/node-wrms/README.md

 * Permit `new WRMS(creds)` to accept `{ endpoint: 'xx', wrms3_auth: 'xyz' }` if we already have a cookie.
 (Is this a good idea or does it encourage bad ones?)
 * Split tests into separate files for clarity?
 Eg `wrms.login.test.js`, `wrms.work_request.test.js` ...
+* Do we need WRMSv2 API endpoints?
+Seems like there are some useful parts there, like "recent timesheets".